vyaki1718/Playwright-Automation/doc.md

    - ```test.describe ``` - to declare a group of test
    - ```test.beforEach``` and ```test.afterEach``` which are excuted before/after each test
    - ```test.beforeAll``` and ```test.afterAll``` are executed once per worker before and after all tests.

+## Global fixture

+  - Test fixures are used to establish enviroment for each test, giving the test everything it needs and nothing else.
+  - test fixture are isolated between tests.
+With fixture you can group test based on the their meaning.
+    Insted of their common setup.

+**Built in fixures**
+   - ```page``` -> Isolated page for this test run.

+   - ```context```-> Isolated context for this test run.
+The Page fixture belongs to this context as well.

+   - ```browser``` -> Browsers are shared across tests to optimize resource.

+   - ```browserName```-> The name of browser currently running the test. ex: chromium , firefox, webkit.

+   - ```request``` -> Isolated APIRequstContext instance for this test run.

+**Locators**
+  - If id is present
+     css -> tagname#id or #id

+  - If class attribute is present css -> tagname.class  or .class

+  - Write css based on any attribute css -> [attribute='value']

+  - Write css with traversing from Parent to child css -> parenttagname >> childtagnmae

+  -If needs to write the locator based on the text text=""